leonjza/frida-boot/course/2-chapter-2/frida.md

 - Injected (how were are going to use it most of the time)
 - Embedded (basically a shared library that you can make part of a project)
-- Preload (a combination of embedded mode with JavaScript aleady built to autonomously)
+- Preload (a combination of embedded mode with JavaScript already built to autonomously instrument applications)

 ## our usage of frida